Natasia Demetriou

-Natasia Charlotte Demetriou is a British actress, comedian and screenwriter.
+Natasia Charlotte Demetriou (born 15 January 1984) is a British actress, comedian and screenwriter.
 She is best known for her roles as Nadja in the FX comedy horror series What We Do in the Shadows (2019–2024) and Sophie in the Channel 4 sitcom Stath Lets Flats (2018–2021).

 In 2022, Demetriou co-wrote and starred in the BBC sketch show Ellie & Natasia, alongside her comedy partner Ellie White.
 The show was renewed for a second series in 2023.

 Early life

-Natasia Charlotte Demetriou was born in London, the daughter of an English mother and Greek-Cypriot father.
+Demetriou was born in London, the daughter of an English mother and Greek-Cypriot father.
 She was raised in North London.
 Her younger brother, Jamie Demetriou, is a comedian and actor with whom she often collaborates.

-She studied acting at the University of Leeds.
-Prior to becoming a professional comedian, Demetriou worked as a makeup artist, notably working on music videos for Boy Better Know.
+Demetriou studied acting at the University of Leeds.
+Prior to becoming a comedian, Demetriou worked as a makeup artist, notably working on music videos for Boy Better Know.

 Career

+Early career

-Demetriou's debut show, You'll Never Have All of Me, won the Skinny Debutant Award at the 2014 Edinburgh Festival Fringe.
-She was a longtime member of sketch comedy troupe Oyster Eyes and has written for Anna & Katy and The Midnight Beast.
+In 2014, Demetriou's debut show, You'll Never Have All of Me, won the Skinny Debutant Award at the Edinburgh Festival Fringe.
+She was also a longtime member of sketch comedy troupe Oyster Eyes and has written for Anna & Katy and The Midnight Beast.

 Demetriou made her TV debut in 2013.

-In 2015, she was in the comedy sketch show pilot of People Time on BBC Three with Ellie White, alongside her brother Jamie Demetriou, with Claudia O’Doherty, Liam Williams, Alistair Roberts and Daran Johnson.
+In 2015, Demetriou participated in the Comedy Feed sketch show pilot, People Time on BBC Three alongside her brother Jamie Demetriou, Daran Johnson, Al Roberts, Liam Williams, Claudia O'Doherty and Ellie White.
+The Guardian said that "someone needs to invest big in People Time because it should be on television and soon".
+Comedian Adam Buxton said that it was the "best comedy thing I’ve seen in a long while".
+Despite its good reviews, it did not get commissioned.
+Continuing with the cast (minus O'Doherty), he co-created the web series 2016: Year Friends.
+Each episode was written by a different member of the troupe.
+The premise of the series is that a group of friends get together and make some new year's resolutions.
+The show is influenced by British mockumentaries including The Office and That Peter Kay Thing, as well as the nascent reality TV genre.

+2018–2021: Stath Lets Flats

-In 2018, she played sister to her real life brother Jamie Demetriou's Stath in Channel 4 sitcom, Stath Lets Flats, about a family-run estate agents, which was written and created by her brother.
+From 2018 to 2021, she played sister to her real life brother Jamie Demetriou's Stath in Channel 4 sitcom, Stath Lets Flats, about a family-run estate agent, which was written and created by her brother.
 On 11 May 2020, a special "lockdown" mini-episode was released online due to the COVID-19 pandemic.
-At the 2020 BAFTA awards Stath Lets Flats won three awards: Best Male Actor in a comedy, Best Writer of a Comedy, and Best Scripted Comedy.
+At the 2020 BAFTA awards, Stath Lets Flats won three awards: Best Male Actor in a comedy, Best Writer of a Comedy, and Best Scripted Comedy.